 The evaluator must complete the field “Issue evaluation” explaining if he accepts it or not.
 If not, the reason must be stated under “Reason of rejection”.
 For example, the user may reject it because another user has already reported it, because the IT team is already aware of it or because it isn’t a software issue.
 If he chooses to reject the issue, the decision will be notified to whoever reported it, and the process will come to an end.

-If the issue is accepted, the process continues to the next step: resolving it.
-Again, this step was assigned to all users by default, but you can assign specific roles or users who must complete this task.
+If the user accepts the issue, the process continues to the next step: resolving it.
+Subsequently, you can assign specific roles or users who must complete this task.